AdamAshraffZamri/assignment1-poster-/README.md

 # assignment1-poster-
-this is my assignment 1 for technology and information system
+This is my assignment 1 for Technology and Information System.
+This poster is all about working at airasia company.

 ![999](https://github.com/user-attachments/assets/fbcabde5-24d9-4110-9433-3b894d9f39b1)